jnnrdn/my-genesis-starter-theme/README.md

 ### Configuration

 I have set up the Sass-folders in a way that makes most sense to me, but feel free to rename and/or rearrange them in a way that works for you.
-Just remember to update the *index.scss* files in each folder, and the *style.scss* file in the theme root accordingly, otherwise the theme will break.
+Just remember to update the *index.scss* files in each affected folder accordingly, otherwise the theme will break.
+Depending on your changes you might also need to update the *style.scss* file in the theme root folder.

 ## Installation